Think-and-Dev/gitbook-docs-test/docs/integration/example-code-minting-rifpros-without-truffle.md

 In the following example we will learn how to:

-- Use the ABIs of Money On Chain.
+- Use the ABIs of RIF On Chain.
 - Get the maximum amount of RIFPros available.
 - Get the price of the RIFPros in RIF.
 - Minting RIFPros